Purchase Order/Service Purchase Order T&C

 STANDARD TERMS AND CONDITIONS

 - GENERAL STATEMENT REGARDING MERCHANDISE AND WORK.
 Contractor shall supply all merchandise and furnish all work called for by this Order in strict accordance with the terms hereof for the consideration herein stated.
-Contractor expressly warrants that work covered by this Order shall be performed in a workmanlike manner and in accordance with good commercial practice, and merchandise supplied against this Order shall: be of merchantable quality, strictly conform to stated specifications, shall properly serve the purpose intended for the normal useful life of said merchandise, shall be new, suitable and of the best quality for the purpose intended and shall conform to and have the benefit of any warranties or guarantees contained in this Order or in Contractor’s proposal.
+Contractor expressly warrants that work covered by this Order shall be performed in a workmanlike manner and in accordance with good commercial practice, and merchandise supplied against this Order shall: be of merchantable quality, strictly conform to stated specifications, properly serve the purpose intended for the normal useful life of said merchandise, be new, suitable and of the best quality for the purpose intended and conform to and have the benefit of any warranties or guarantees contained in this Order or in Contractor’s proposal.
 In cases in which a master agreement exists, all merchandise supplied or work performed by Contractor under this Order shall be in accordance with the terms and conditions of the master agreement between Matson and Contractor, which terms and conditions are incorporated herein by reference.
 In case of conflict, the terms of such master agreement shall prevail.

 - INSPECTION.
 All merchandise supplied and work performed hereunder shall be subject to inspection and tests at any time or place by Matson or any person or agency designated by Matson, even though payment therefor has already been made.
 Final inspection shall be made upon delivery and acceptance of the merchandise or completion of the work.
 If upon inspection the merchandise or work is defective or is unsatisfactory because it fails to conform to the plans and specifications or express or implied warranties, Matson shall, in addition to all other legal remedies, be entitled to reject such portion of the merchandise or work and, at its option, either require Contractor to cure such defect or failure to conform or refund to Matson any part of the contract price previously paid for such defective or unsatisfactory work and reimburse Matson for any charges which may have been incurred by Matson in connection therewith, including, without limitation, transportation, handling, insurance, installation, removal and storage.
 Failure to inspect or failure to discover any defects shall in no way limit Matson’s right to recover against Contractor and to assert any legal remedies Matson may have.

 - INVOICES.
-Payment will be made only on invoices stating Order number appearing on the face of this Order.
+Payment will be made only on invoices stating the Order number appearing on the face of this Order.
 All items assigned the same Order number must be billed on a common invoice.
-Each invoice shall include (i) a complete description of the merchandise delivered or work accomplished under each separate item authorized on the face of this Order; (ii) the dates of delivery of the merchandise or commencement and completion of the work; (iii) overtime differential, if any, applicable to each item for which overtime work was authorized by Matson; and (iv) discount terms of payment, if any.
+Each invoice shall include (i) a complete description of the merchandise delivered or work accomplished under each separate item authorized on the face of this Order; (ii) the dates of delivery of the merchandise or commencement and completion of the work; (iii) the overtime differential, if any, applicable to each item for which overtime work was authorized by Matson; and (iv) discount terms of payment, if any.
 Cash discount periods shall begin from a date not earlier than the date Matson receives a correct and complete invoice and, for merchandise, the bill of lading or other document evidencing shipment or receipt covering any part of the merchandise.

 - DELAYS OR SHORTAGES, FAILURE TO PERFORM.
 Time is of the essence in the performance of this Order.
 Contractor shall advise Matson immediately of any shortage or delay in shipment of merchandise or in performance of work in accordance with the terms and conditions of this Order.
 Matson reserves the right to cancel all or any part of this Order for any material delay.
 Materiality shall be determined with respect to the merchandise or work to be supplied under this Order and not with respect to the business or assets of Matson.
 Matson may, at its option, accept delayed delivery or performance from the Contractor without thereby waiving its right to demand strict compliance with the delivery or performance schedule as set forth in this Order with respect to all other deliveries or performances and without prejudice to Matson’s right to recover damages for any delays.